webspam/hdtSMP64/README.md

 * Vertex position calculations for skinned mesh bodies
 * Collider bounding box calculations for per-vertex and per-triangle shapes
 * Aggregate bounding box calculation for internal nodes of collider trees
-* Building collider lists for the final collision check (for one body only)
+* Building collider lists for the final collision check
 * Sphere-sphere and sphere-triangle collision checks

 The following parts are still CPU-based: